wuihee/cse-notes/CSE373/notes/readings.md

 - Insertion sort is preferred because it is stable and has a better best-case runtime.
 - This is because selection sort, regardless of the state of the array, needs to always loop through the remaining right-half of the array to find the next smallest element.
 - In contrast, insertion sort works on inserting the *current* element, which in some cases is already in its correct position.
+- Also, selection sort isn't stable because it relies on swapping the current element with the next smallest element which could mess up the relative order of elements.

 ## Merge Sort